Rajpratik71/sheepdog-wiki/Home.md

 ## Release Plan

-The latest pulished version is the [v0.3.0](https://github.com/collie/sheepdog/tarball/v0.3.0).
+The latest pulished version is the [v0.4.0](https://github.com/collie/sheepdog/tarball/v0.4.0), with:

- * 0.4.0 is due to the end of june 2012, with:

-   - a new store driver 'farm' (done)
+   - a new store driver 'farm'
-   - en object cache support (done)
+   - an object cache support
+   - sheepfs
-   - a tracer support (done)
+   - a tracer support
-   - support for variable virtual nodes (done)
+   - support for variable virtual nodes
-   - start sheep daemon as gateway (done)
+   - start sheep daemon as gateway
+   - cluster driver cleanups
-   - support larger object size
+   - object list cache
+   - zookeeper cluster driver
+   - many bug fixes

+See [[Changelog]] for more details.

+ * 0.5.0 is probably due to the end of september 2012, with:
+   - differential backup of VDIs
-   - use differential copy for fast object recovery
+   - variable object size
-   - add hierarchical zones support
-   - reclaim unused objects automatically
-   - more doc
+   - variable virtual nodes according to the free spaces
+   - server-side write cache (write object without O_DSYNC, and sync them when qemu sends a flush request.
+I think we can use it combined with object cache.)
+   - redesign threads for better performance
-   - more tests
+   - testing framework

  * 1.0.0 is expected for the end of the year

 ## Developer Guide